Eazy-Ops/Apidocs/docs/overview_api.md

 - The `id` in the top-level response is the `organisation_id`.
 - Each object in the `projects` array contains an `id` which is the `project_id`.
 - These IDs can be used in the Reports API for type `organisation` or `project` respectively.
+- The currency for all amounts related data in reponse section is USD $.